 Depending on who you talk to, beans have been regarded as one of the beneficial plants to kale, especially pole beans.
 Pole beans can provide shade for your kale if the sun gets too much.
 Beans are also known to supply nitrogen to the soil, giving your kale enough nutrients to grow with.

 While there are many plants kale can grow and benefit from, there are also some plants that kale cannot do well with, as a companion plant.

-- Sunflower: Sunflower is good; however, it cannot do well with kale as a companion plant.
+- Sunflowers: Sunflower is good; however, it cannot do well with kale as a companion plant.
 This is because it contains some chemicals that are not good for the metabolism of kale seeds.
 This chemical may not allow kale to germinate.

 - Tomatoes: Tomatoes and kale are not beneficial to one another.
 Kale grows close to the ground and as a result, tomatoes obstruct sunlight from reaching kale, hence hindering its growth.